-In the countries using additional primary data collection, an unconditional prerequisite for a subject's participation in the study is his/her written informed consent.
+In the countries using primary data collection, an unconditional prerequisite for a subject's participation in the study is his/her written informed consent.
 The subject's written informed consent to participate in the study must be given before any study-related activities are carried out.

 According to the legislation in each Nordic country, no consent is needed when the data from the national healthcare registers are used for scientific research.
-However, the data in the Swedish MS registry, the IMSE, and in the Norwegian MS Registry and Biobank are collected with a patient consent.
+In addition, the data in the Swedish MS registry, the IMSE, the Norwegian MS Registry and Biobank, and in the Swiss MS Cohort are collected based on an existing patient consent that also covers the use of the data for scientific research.
+In some cases, additional patient informed consent forms or information letters indicating that the data will be transferred to another organization for analysis may be required and will have to be obtained from individual patients (e.g., MSBase and OFSEP).